Disease/Disorder

 Patient & family education

 The physiatrist must consider the psychological aspects of each patient and the impact it will have on their quality of life and function, particularly when living with highly impairing chronic disease.
-Patients and their families may experience confusion and emotional burden associated to waiting for a donor, but in addition, there may be other stressors like loss of roles, loss of work, sexual dysfunction and marital issues among some.39 Emphasis on the underlying functional, medical, socioeconomic, and psychological needs of the patient should be done.6 Family education is crucial to provide the support needed.
+Patients and their families may experience confusion and emotional burden associated to waiting for a donor, but in addition, there may be other stressors like loss of roles, loss of work, sexual dysfunction and marital issues among others.44 Emphasis on the underlying functional, medical, socioeconomic, and psychological needs of the patient should be performed.6 Family education is crucial to provide the support needed.

 Measurement of Treatment Outcomes including those that are impairment-based, activity participation-based and environmentally based.